isomerpages/nlb-mobile-guide/spotlight/wellbeing/test2.md

 <h4>TED Talk Videos</h4>
 <h5>1.
 There's More to Life Than Being Happy by Emily Esfahani Smith</h5>
 Is there more to life than being happy?
-Happiness, as rightfully pointed out by writer Emily Esfahani Smith, come and goes.
+Happiness, as rightfully pointed out by writer Emily Esfahani Smith, comes and goes.
 But having meaning in life - serving something beyond yourself and developing the best within you - gives you something to hold onto in times of good and bad.
 <div class="bp-youtube"><iframe width="560" height="315" src="https://www.youtube.com/embed/y9Trdafp83U" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>
 Source: <a href="https://www.youtube.com/watch?v=y9Trdafp83U" target="_blank">There's More to Life Than Being Happy</a> (2017, September 26).
 TED.